Non-Archimedean Whitney stratifications: Proof of the existence of t-stratifications

-To get translatability of a coloring $\chi\colon K^n \to \RV\eq$ on certain balls, the first step is to refine it such that each monochromatic piece $C$ is, up to a risometry, a subset of a sub-vector space of $K^n$ of the same dimension as $C$.
+To get translatability of a definable map $\chi\colon K^n \to \RV\eq$ on certain balls, the first step is to refine it such that each fiber $C$ is, up to a risometry, a subset of a sub-vector space of $K^n$ of the same dimension as $C$.
 More precisely, we will require each $C$ to have the following property.

 \begin{defn} For any subset $C \subseteq K^n$, we define the \emph{affine direction space} of $C$ to be the sub-space $\affdir(C) \subseteq k^n$ generated by $\dir(x - x')$, where $x, x'$ run through $C$ (and $x \ne x'$).
 We call $C$ \emph{sub-affine} (in direction $\affdir(C)$) if for every $x \in C$, $\dim_x(C) = \dim (\affdir(C))$. \end{defn}